0xPARC/0xparc-intro-book/src/oram-takeaways.typ

   and it does not learn which blocks correspond to which memory items.
 3. Every time the ORAM client accesses a block, it writes that block back to the root.
-4. A randomized eviction procedure moves blocks away from the root, so individual nodes of the tree don't overflow.
+4. A randomized eviction procedure moves blocks away from the root, so individual nodes of the tree do not overflow.
 ]